Mid-Hudson Valley Community Profiles

 Some of the comprehensive features included on this site are:

-- One regional profile section that includes charts, data tables, and analysis of the three–county region (Dutchess, Orange, and Ulster) based on a consistent set of 59 indicators.
+- A regional profile that includes maps, charts, data tables, and analysis of the seven–county region (Columbia, Dutchess, Greene, Orange, Putnam, Sullivan, and Ulster) based on a consistent set of 59 indicators.

-- Key trends analysis for the nine main fields for each of the four community profile sites.
+- Key trends analysis for the nine main fields.

-- A summary report compiling key trends for each of the four profile sites.
+- A summary report compiling key trends for the region.

-- Demographic indicators, including total population, age of population, population by race and ethnicity, and household type for each of the four profile sites.
+- Demographic indicators, including total population, age of population, population by race and ethnicity, and household type.

 - Regular updating of indicator data, charts, and analysis, as well as county and regional summaries.